 Research the business side of banking

-- Do local jurisdictions in the watershed allow wetland mitigation banks to be used to offset wetland impacts?
+- Do local jurisdictions in the watershed allow the use of banks to offset wetland impacts from development and construction?

-- What does the site look like now and what activities would be needed to make it a bank?
+- What actions would you need to take to make it a bank?

-- Do sponsors have the money to make a bank site that is ecologically appropriate and sustainable?
+- Do you have the money to make a bank site that is ecologically appropriate and environmentally sustainable?

 - After construction, what type of on-going maintenance and monitoring will the bank need?

 for more information regarding what you should investigate about your bank site.